Skip to content

 Teacher Resources

-The FMSPW are keen to identify opportunities where the mathematics occuring within other subjects can be demonstrated to students.
+The MSPW are keen to identify opportunities where the mathematics occuring within other subjects can be demonstrated to students.
 Research indicates that girls are more likely than boys to take A level Mathematics alongside non-STEM A level subjects and so identifying the mathematics that occurs within Business Studies, Psychology, Geography and other fields is important.

 Enrichment and Extension